Alfresco/docs-alfresco/search-services/latest/install/options.md

 This task assumes you have:

 * Installed Alfresco Content Services 6.2 or above, see [Supported platforms]({% link search-services/latest/support/index.md %}).
-* Set the following properties in the `<TOMCAT_HOME>/shared/classes/alfresco-global.properties` file.
+* Set the following properties in the `<TOMCAT_HOME>/shared/classes/alfresco-global.properties` file:

     ```text
     index.subsystem.name=solr6